Logo Copyright © 2007 NCCG - All Rights Reserved

 A. Yes, ministry is given at every level of the Holy Order.
 People slip, known and unknown sinful attitudes surface, and so on.
 Repentance is a daily process, a part of the dynamic of discipleship.
 Nobody is presently perfect.
 Here the covenants of intent are seen to be so important.
 Where there is conscious recognition of sin and a striving to be a zadik - a righteous one - so Yahweh is at work.
 The problems begin when there is no more striving, which may even lead to the disastrous situation where parts of the Torah are rejected as being unliveable.
 When that happens you are on the slippery slope to atheism.

-We must remember in saying these things that the pre-eminence must always be given to love.
+We must remember in saying these things that the pre-eminence must always be given to ahavah (love).
 Without that, nothing else is impossible.
-Our new birth in Christ supplies us with that, and keeping that channel open is the first priority.
+Our new birth in Messiah supplies us with that, and keeping that channel open is the first priority.
 Understanding that we are fallible and need one another's help (Gal.6:2) is central to the whole dynamic of Priesthood ministry - to ministers themselves no less than the unordained.
-Love itself is a ministry and all can give that in different ways, which is why everyone is called to be a priest.
-The Body of Christ is a mutually nurturing entity.
+Ahavah (love) itself is a ministry and all can give that in different ways, which is why everyone is called to be a cohen (priest).
+The Body of Messiah is a mutually nurturing entity.
 If I cut my left arm, my right hand is soon bandaging me.
 Everyone is helping everyone else according to their giftedness.

 Q. What is the goal of Torah?

-A. The goal of Torah is perfection - human perfection, the fulfilling of our potential, so that we become like Christ.
+A. The goal of Torah is perfection - becoming fully human, becoming an image of Messiah, the fulfilling of our potential, so that we become like Messiah.
 Through it we die and are reborn.
-Torah both condemns us and liberates us - the letter-part condemning, and the Spirit-part bringing us life, because it is the Word.
+Torah both condemns us and liberates us - the letter-part condemning, and the Ruach/Spirit-part bringing us life, because it is the Davar (Word) that Yah'shua (Jesus) is the perfect incarnation of.

 Q. Modern man seems to have great problems with concepts of Torah or Law.
 How do we help him overcome this fear?

-A. He has to see it in action - he has to see its fruits.
-And he also has to learn to trust the Word of God even when it challenges his whole way of being.
+A. He has to see it in action - he has to see its fruits and desire them.
+And he also has to learn to trust the Davar Elohim (Word of God) even when it challenges his whole way of being.
 If we are to ever hope of breaking out of the liberal, anarchistic, spiritless and socialistic mode of thinking and being that we have inherited over this last century, we have got to raise up a new generation of children exposed to, comfortable with, and flourishing in New Covenant Torah.
-Unless the coming generation has this foundation, then our work at NCCG will ultimately fail, because you cannot have a gathering of people without proper theocracy.
+Unless the coming generation has this foundation, then our work at NCAY will ultimately fail, because you cannot have a gathering of people without proper theocracy.
 We have been brainwashed with anti-Torah sentiments at every quarter.
 Democracy has become our god, or in other words, the will of self.
-In fact, it's become a guise for Satanism, which is the worship of self.
-No longer do Western nations come with a message of love and obedience the God of the Bible but a message of "democracy".
+In fact, it has become a guise for Satanism, which is the worship of self.
+No longer do Western nations come with a message of ahavah (love) and obedience the Elohim (God) of the Bible but a message of 'democracy'.
 That's what people are fighting for these days.
 We, by contrast, have to come in the Name and strength of Yahweh as the boy David did before Goliath.
 And like the adult David, we must love His Torah and meditate on it day and night (Ps.119:97; Josh.1:8).

 Torah is a living dynamic.
-Rooted in love and the anointing of the Ruach (Spirit), it becomes the path to personal and societal liberation.
-My prayer is that everyone will come to love Yahweh's Law and discover that every mark of it is rooted in love and the eternal principles of salvation.
+Rooted in ahavah (love) and the anointing of the Ruach (Spirit), it becomes the path to personal and societal liberation.
+My prayer is that everyone will come to love Yahweh's Torah (Law) and discover that every mark of it is rooted in ahavah (love) and the eternal principles of salvation.
 Amen.
 (Kadesh-biyqah, 20 September 2002)

 This page was created on 4 October 2002